joshuadavidnelson/archived-post-status/readme.txt

 == Description ==

 **Did you find this plugin helpful?
-Please consider [writing a review](https://wordpress.org/support/view/plugin-reviews/archived-post-status).**
+Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/archived-post-status).**

 This plugin allows you to archive your WordPress content similar to the way you archive your e-mail.